xia46268/ChatAnalyzer/README.md

   分析结果输出为 `final_analysis.csv`，图表保存为 `.png` 文件。

+The data file naming and storage path are as follows:
 - `sample`
   Enter the file name：`sample_data.csv`

   Storage path: Store the file in the same level directory as the command being run.

 - `request`
   Enter the file name：`full_data.csv`
   Storage path: Also stored in the current directory, the API return result will be saved as `api_output.csv`.

 - `analyze`
   Enter the file name：`api_output.csv`
   The analysis results are output as `final_analysis.csv` and the charts are saved as `.png` files.

 ---